anzuh/rpp/README.md

 ```
 !# sh - changes shell to sh
-!# bash - changes shell to fish
+!# bash - changes shell to bash
 ```

 Sh is the default program.
 The !# syntax could theoretically run any program